Search

 • Frequency of meetings: 6 a year

-Attendance: Alistair Mackintosh (Chair), All Sector Chairs, John Pain, James Russell, Red Tractor Permanent Staff
+Attendance: John Pain (Vice Chair), All Sector Chairs, James Russell, Red Tractor Permanent Staff

 Role: Reviews overall technical strategy & delivery, particularly for cross-sector issues.